 Harsh cleaning agents can actually damage the guard by wearing down the materials.
 Avoid using any cleaner that contains bleach or alcohol as these can drastically shorten the lifespan of the appliance.
 There are plenty of cleaning products that are gentle on the guard and safe to ingest.

 For a deeper cleaning (every 1 to 2 weeks) you can clean your guard with denture cleaner, white vinegar, baking soda, and/or hydrogen peroxide.
 For a deeper look into mouthguard cleaning techniques, check out our article How to Clean Your Night Guard.

-When you do your weekly cleaning, check your night guard for any damage, include rips and tears or a breakdown of the material.
-Night guards are made to be durable, but over time, the grinding will take its toll.
-The good news is that the damage is being done to the night guard, which can be replaced, instead of your teeth.
+Check your night guard weekly for any damage.
+Night guards are made to be durable, but over time, grinding and clenching will cause wear and tear.
+The good news is that the night guard endures the damage, instead of your teeth.

 Take your custom night guard with you to your regular dental checkups so your dentist can also give it a more thorough examination and make sure that it is working well.
 Your dentist can also give you additional advice on caring for your night guard.

 Pro Teeth Guard offers professional quality custom night guards at an affordable price.
 We use the same materials and process as a night guard you get from the dentist.
 Order online and save on your next custom night guard for bruxism.